 When you're out and about, cover for your handbag works slightly differently.

 One option to get cover is personal possessions insurance.
-This is offered by certain home insurance providers as part of your standard home insurance policy.
-Just like the cover for your handbag when inside the home, there will be an upper limit on how much your provider is willing to pay out for your handbag (and other possessions).
-If not included as standard, you can usually take it out on top of your policy for an additional cost.
+This is offered by certain home insurance providers as part of your standard home insurance policy, and extends cover to the same possessions when you're out of your house.

 Generally, if your handbag and its contents are worth more than around £1,000, personal possessions insurance may not cover it as standard.
 It's worth checking your policy documents and letting your insurer know.
 This will help you to ensure that it's covered.